 This seems logical, but while listening to the episode, I started to challenge and question the ideas presented in it.
-My insides revolted against the overarching concept that 'all people of type X are best managed by approach Y’.
+My insides churned at the overarching concept that ‘all people of type X are best managed by approach Y’.
 I thought a lot about this and I came up with two main reasons why I didn’t like it.

 Firstly, I believe that people and situations are not always the same.
 On one day it might be most suitable to approach a person this way, in another situation, it works better to use a different style.
 And, secondly, using any of the ’management by …’ principles felt somewhat manipulative and not very authentic or personal.